BelaPlatform/bela_site/about.md

 # Making products with Bela

-<p class="list-header">I want to make a commercial product with Bela or integrate it into an application.
-How do I make that happen?</p>
+All the Bela hardware and software is released under open source licenses.
+This means you can use Bela to create your own products so long as you respect the terms of our open source license.
+Bela’s name and logo are trademarked, and are reserved for commercial products that are produced by or licensed by Bela and Augmented Instruments Ltd. To learn more about the licenses we use go to our [open source licenses page](https://learn.bela.io/products/products-overview/open-source-licenses/).

 The Bela team is always eager to talk to people wanting to integrate Bela into commercial products, and we're available for consultancy to integrate Bela into applications for commercial deployment.
 Check out our [consultancy page](consultancy) for more information and please <a href="mailto:info@bela.io">drop us an email</a> with details of your plan, and we'd be happy to discuss it.

-<p class="list-header">I've made something really cool with Bela!
-Can I put your logo on it?</p>

-Bela's name and logo are trademarked, and are reserved for commercial products that are produced by or licensed by Bela and Augmented Instruments Ltd.

-If you've made something with Bela and want to use our logo, we have a logo especially for community products!
-Download it <a href="bela_community_logo.svg" target="new">here</a>.
-You're free to use it on physical products, websites, in photos, or anywhere else to show that Bela is in what you've made.

-<p class="list-header">Can I call what I've made a Bela product?</p>

-Calling something a "Bela product" or using Bela in a product name is reserved only for things made or licensed by Bela and Augmented Instruments Ltd, and cannot be used to describe unofficial product variants - this is to provide clarity about the products that we develop, endorse and support.

-If you've made something using Bela, here's how you can integrate Bela with your product name:

-- [ProductName] for Bela
-- [ProductName] (Bela-compatible)

-Please note that we don't authorise the use of "Bela" outside the above, and other terms (such as "Bela [ProductName]", "[ProductName] Bela", or "Bela-compatible [ProductName]") should be avoided.
-If you're not sure or have any questions, please <a href="mailto:info@bela.io">drop us a line</a>.